soninishank/LeetcodeTopicWise/src/LLD/SortMergeLargeFile/readme.md

 1.chunk size = file size / ram size
              = 8 / 2 = 4
 2. sort each chunk one by one and place it back to the disk
-3. Apply Merge k sorted list - using priority queue - which occupies only O(K) time complexity
+3. Apply Merge k sorted list - using priority queue - which occupies only O(NlogK) time complexity

 Space Complexity :O(k), If Output is not stored then the only space required is the Min-Heap of k elements.
 So space Complexity is O(k).